RickStrahl/DeleteFiles/Readme.md

 * Can recursive delete files and optionally delete empty folders
 * Date filtering based on days or seconds before current time
 * Files can be optionally dumped into the Recycle Bin
+* Works on long paths like NPM folders

 ##Usage Options
 Command Line Options: